 sudo mysql_secure_installation

 Once the security script is executed, the next step involves adjusting various settings to enhance the security of your MariaDB installation.
-These changes include setting up the root password, restricting remote access, eliminating anonymous user accounts, and removing the test database.
-Each of these adjustments adds a layer of security to your MariaDB installation, helping to protect it from potential security threats.
+Specifically, these changes include setting up the root password, restricting remote access, eliminating anonymous user accounts, and removing the test database.
+Moreover, each of these adjustments adds a layer of security to your MariaDB installation, helping to protect it from potential security threats.

 Let’s delve into each of these adjustments: